-When you install Covenant Eyes, we monitor where and when someone goes online.
+When you use Covenant Eyes Internet Accountability, we monitor where and when someone goes online.
 This includes things like the pages you actually see, as well as ads and videos embedded on a page, and even some of the background code.
-All this information is tracked and reported to our systems.
+All of this information is tracked and reported to our systems.
 There, we give it an age-based rating, assigned because of the content, context, and other information.

-That’s a lot of information, and when we show everything on the Reports it gets very long and very confusing very quickly.
-To make things less confusing, Covenant Eyes assigns one of three labels to the information we see.
+That’s a lot of information, and when we show everything on the reports it gets very long and could be very confusing.
+To make sure things are not confusing, Covenant Eyes assigns one of three labels to the information we see.

 By default, we give everything the generic label of Web Content.
 By everything, we mean everything: every blog post, every Facebook “share” button on that blog site, every photo on that post, every ad, and so forth.

-A Viewed Page is Web Content we have identified as having been viewed by the user through one of our supported browsers.
+A Viewed Page is Web Content we have identified as having been viewed by the member through one of our supported browsers.
 These include:

 - Chrome, Firefox, or Safari on Covenant Eyes for Mac versions 2.5.0 and higher.